 The results of this study provide evidence that using an AI chatbot to facilitate GDA can significantly improve EFL learners' writing skills.
-Regarding the first research question, the observed improvements in writing proficiency underscore the potential of utilizing technology in language classes to create engaging and productive learning environments.
-Our research builds upon prior investigations by Rashidi and Nejad (2018) and Rezaee et al. (2019), which highlighted the significant benefits of dynamic assessment for EFL learners, specifically in enhancing their writing abilities from the early stages of the writing process to the ultimate result.
+Concerning the first research question, the observed enhancements in writing proficiency highlight the potential of using technology in language classes to establish engaging, productive learning environments.
+Our research expands upon prior investigations done by Rashidi and Nejad (2018) and Rezaee et al. (2019) that highlighted the significant benefits of dynamic assessment for EFL learners, specifically in enhancing their writing abilities, starting from the early stages of the writing process to the ultimate result.
 Their research indicates that dynamic assessment serves a purpose beyond error correction.
-It involves establishing a setting where learners can actively participate in linguistic activities and develop a deeper comprehension.
+It involves establishing a setting where learners may actively participate in linguistic activities and cultivate a more profound comprehension.
 This strategy improves writing skills and stimulates and encourages learners on their language-learning journey.
 The advent of AI has profoundly changed how we acquire proficiency in different languages.
 Recent research (2024; Kemelbekova, 2024; Qiao & Zhao, 2023) demonstrates that AI tools can significantly enhance language proficiency.
 It is akin to having an intelligent tutor who can adjust to the unique requirements of each learner.

 Regarding the second research question, we found that learners who received both AI and human mediation outperformed their counterparts.
 This is in line with Thaha Abdullateef and Mohammedzein (2021) and Fard and Derakhshi (2019), who highlight the vital need for teachers as facilitators in utilising dynamic assessment to augment learners' improvement (Nazli & Yahya, 2023).
 This emphasises the importance of human involvement in learning, especially in an era where AI has a considerable influence.
 The collaboration between instructors and technology is widely recognised as a vital factor in improving educational results.
-Using technological tools, educators can adapt their instructional approaches to more effectively meet the varied needs of pupils.
+Using technological tools, educators can modify their instructional approaches to more effectively address the varied requirements of pupils.
 The significance of integrating technology into language teaching techniques is emphasised by previous literature (Kukulska-Hulme & Viberg, 2018).
 Integrating technology with excellent pedagogical approaches can significantly enhance language learning experiences.
 Although technology possesses remarkable powers, the human touch remains indispensable.
 Thaha Abdullateef and Mohammedzein (2021) and Fard and Derakhshi (2019) emphasise the significance of balancing human supervision and technical improvements to deliver effective instruction.
 It is crucial to have a strong and cooperative relationship between instructors and technology to create dynamic, engaging, and student-focused language learning environments.

 Regarding the last research question, integrating AI chatbots and GDA significantly improved our participants' learning, especially in writing.
-AI solutions, such as ChatGPT, have become increasingly important in facilitating collaborative learning settings, where students, teachers, and technology work together to enhance the learning experience (Chitra Dhanapal & Alfaruque, 2024).
-In our study, this supportive setting for collaborative learning is facilitated by the opportunity provided by GDA to exchange ideas and receive corrective feedback from knowledgeable individuals, as well as AI-assisted information sharing, as supported by previous studies (Chitra Dhanapal & Alfaruque, 2021; Kazemi et al., 2020).
+AI solutions such as ChatGPT have become extremely important in facilitating collaborative learning settings, where students, teachers, and technology collaborate to improve the learning experience (Chitra Dhanapal & Alfaruque, 2024).
+In our study, this supportive setting for collaborative learning is due to the opportunity provided by GDA to exchange ideas and receive corrective feedback from a knowledgeable person and AI-assisted information sharing as supported by previous studies (Chitra Dhanapal & Alfaruque, 2024; Ghahderijani et al., 2021; Kazemi et al., 2020).
 Another benefit stated by our participants was enhanced autonomy and self-awareness.
-Through DA practices and instructor hints, participants can gain higher control in L2 learning (Ahmadian & Sanaeifar, 2024; Özturan et al., 2023), which can increase over time (Özturan, 2022).
-Learners' autonomy can further increase with the use of technology mediation, such as AI-based feedback, which enables the identification and correction of writing errors independently (Chitra Dhanapal & Alfaruque, 2024).
+Through DA practices and instructor hints, the participants could gain higher control in L2 learning (Ahmadian & Sanaeifar, 2024; Özturan et al., 2023), which can increase over time (Özturan, 2022).
+Learners' autonomy can further increase with the technology mediation, i.e., AI-based feedback, which leads to identifying writing errors and correcting them independently (Chitra Dhanapal & Alfaruque, 2024).
 Autonomy, in turn, empowers learners to take more responsibility for their learning (Davin & Herazo, 2020; Sohrabi & Ahmadi Safa, 2020), which indicates internalising mediation (Qin & Nian, 2024).